danielhq/emmet-classes/README.md

 # emmet-classes
-Set of HTML classed based on emmet syntax for rapid prototyping
+Set of HTML classes based on emmet syntax for rapid prototyping